It’s fair to say I’ve had my share of sleepness nights over the years.

 Battery life is rated at 20 hours, so you should get a couple of night’s use out of each charge.
 The charging case is powered by the included micro-USB cable, and there are a pair of blue LEDs on the front that light up when each earbud is charging and go out when they’re done.
 Charging takes a bit over an hour.

 Note there’s no battery in the case, so you need a USB power source of some kind to charge the earbuds.
-Given the long battery life, that’s less of an issue than it could be, and you can always use a portable charger if you need to.
+Given the long battery life, that’s less of an issue than it could be, and you can always use a power bank if you need to.

 The earbuds arrived in a compact box, with the case, earbuds, cable, tips, and small instruction booklets in several different languages.
 The case was small and lightweight, with the company logo printed on the top and magnetic inserts to ensure the charging pins on the earbuds sit in the right place.